 Myrtle real estate is some of the most expensive in Mississippi, although Myrtle house values don't compare to the most expensive real estate in the U.S.

-Myrtle is a blue-collar town, with 48.49% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Myrtle is generally considered to be a blue-collar town.
+48.49% of the Myrtle workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Myrtle is a town of transportation and shipping workers, service providers, and professionals.
 There are especially a lot of people living in Myrtle who work in sales jobs (8.49%), healthcare (7.12%), and personal care services (6.85%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Myrtle has relatively fewer families with younger children, and/or college students.
 Combined, this makes Myrtle a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.